c-c-k/books-library/README.md

 # books-library
+This is the summary project for the "Python Fundamentals" section of John Bryce mediatech's "Python Fullstack" course.
-An extremely simple and minimalistic book-library managment system.
+It's goal is to build a simple and minimalistic book-library management system.